plainionist/plainionist.github.io/_drafts/2018-02-18-Implementing-Clean-Architecture-Controller-Presenter.md

 the controller takes user input, prepares it for the interactor and pass it to it could also take the response from interactor and pass it to the presenter "controller coordinates"

+the controller probably receives a "command" from the view with some parameters which trigger the whole scenario.

 ## What is the role of the presenter?